Staying Fit the Old-fashioned Way

 threat to public health.
 In addition, an inactive lifestyle increases the risk for

-overweight and obesity, hypertension, type 2 diabetes, osteoporosis, and certain types
+overweight and obesity, high blood pressure, type 2 diabetes, osteoporosis, and certain

 Much of the decline in physical activity can be blamed on the modern conveniences